 The Code is posted on the company website and is communicated to employees.
 It provides clear instructions on expected behavior to conform with the Code and for reporting of concerns about potential non-conformance.
+Employees also receive training and certification to the Code.
 Subcontractors and other stakeholders are expected to follow this standard.